iteuscher/entrada/README.md

   - For production pipelines, this is equal to `production`
   - For Forestry's in-app preview feature, this is equal to `staging`

-# Using with Forestry
-This repository comes with basic example content pre-configured to work with Forestry, which you can use to start building your site.

-- Fork this repository to your account
-- [Sign up for a Forestry account](https://app.forestry.io/signup), and import this repository as an "Existing Site"
-- When prompted for the "Project root", enter `hugo`

-# Contributing
-All contributions are welcome!
-Please see our [Code of Conduct](/.github/CODE_OF_CONDUCT.md) & [Support](/.github/SUPPORT.md) guidelines.

-## Licensing
-This boilerplate project is released under the [MIT license](/LICENSE).